-The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona
+The Ultimate Guide To Buyer Persona: Understanding Your Ideal Customer

 Do you know who your ideal customer is?
 If not, it’s time to figure it out!